parikls/fastapi-rbac/README.md

    └── roles_dependency runs → User's roles (set[str]) available

 2. Permission Check
-   └── Does user have ANY grant (global or contextual) for required permission?
+   └── Does user have ANY grant (scoped or wildcard) for required permission?
        ├── No  → 403 Forbidden
        └── Yes → Continue